nodejs/Release/README.md

 8. Once a release moves into Maintenance mode, only ***critical*** bugs,
    ***critical*** security fixes, and documentation updates will be permitted.
 9. *semver-major* bumps are permitted *between* LTS releases.
-The LTS release will be cut from the last stable release before a *semver-major* bump.
+The LTS release will be cut from the last current release before a *semver-major* bump.
 The implication of this is that the *semver-major* bump should be timed to roughly coincide with the regular yearly LTS release schedule.
 10. Note that while it is possible that critical security and bug fixes may